Thomas Bowdler

-Thomas Bowdler (/ˈbaʊdlər/; 11 July 1754 – 24 February 1825) was an English physician known for publishing The Family Shakespeare, an expurgated edition of William Shakespeare's plays edited by his sister Henrietta Maria Bowdler.
-The two sought a version they saw as more appropriate than the original for 19th-century women and children.
-Bowdler also published works reflecting an interested knowledge of continental Europe.
-His last work was an expurgation of Edward Gibbon's Decline and Fall of the Roman Empire, published posthumously in 1826 under the supervision of his nephew and biographer, Thomas Bowdler the Younger.
-From his name derives the eponym verb bowdlerise or bowdlerize, meaning to expurgate or to censor something through the omission of elements deemed unsuited to children in literature and films and on television.
+Thomas Bowdler (/ˈbaʊdlər/; 11 July 1754 – 24 February 1825) was an English physician known for publishing The Family Shakespeare, an expurgated edition of William Shakespeare's plays edited by his sister Henrietta Maria Bowdler, and for publishing other editions edited by himself.
+The two sought a version they considered more appropriate than the original for 19th-century women and children.
+Bowdler also published works representing an interested knowledge of continental Europe.
+His last work was an expurgation of Edward Gibbon's Decline and Fall of the Roman Empire, published posthumously in 1826 with the supervision of his nephew and biographer, Thomas Bowdler the Younger.
+From his name derives the eponym verb bowdlerise or bowdlerize, meaning to expurgate or to censor something through the omission of elements deemed unsuited to children in literature, movies, and television.

 Biography

 Thomas Bowdler was born on 11 July 1754, in Box, near Bath, Somerset, the youngest son of the six children of Thomas Bowdler (c.
 1719–1785), a banker of substantial fortune, and his wife, Elizabeth, née Cotton (d.
 1797), the daughter of Sir John Cotton, 6th Baronet of Conington, Huntingdonshire.
 Bowdler studied medicine at the universities of St Andrews and Edinburgh, where he received his degree in 1776, graduating with a thesis on intermittent fevers.
 He then spent four years travelling in continental Europe, visiting the Holy Roman Empire, Hungary, Italy, Sicily and Portugal.
-In 1781 he caught a fever in Lisbon from a young friend whom he was attending through a fatal illness.
-He returned to England in broken health and with a strong aversion to the medical profession.
+In 1781 he caught a fever in Lisbon from a young friend whom he was attending during a fatal illness.
+He returned to England in bad health and with a strong aversion to the medical profession.
 In 1781 he was elected a Fellow of the Royal Society (FRS) and a Licentiate of the Royal College of Physicians (LRCP), but he did not continue to practise medicine.
 He devoted himself instead to the cause of prison reform.

 Bowdler was a strong chess player and once played eight recorded games against the best chess player of the time, François-André Danican Philidor, who was so confident of his superiority that he played with several handicaps.
-Bowdler won twice, lost three times, and drew three times.
+Bowdler won twice, lost three times, and drew three times (Philidor was usually blindfolded and playing multiple opponents simultaneously, and sometimes started without one pawn.
+The first recorded game to feature a double rook sacrifice was played between Bowdler (white) and H. Conway in London in 1788.)
 The Bowdler Attack is named after him.